FlaxEngine/FlaxDocs/manual/contributing/index.md

 The repository available on GitHub is a mirror of our internal Git repository hosted on [https://gitlab.flaxengine.com/flax/flaxengine](https://gitlab.flaxengine.com/flax/flaxengine) (mirror updated every 5 minutes).
 We use our internal LFS server for large binary file hosting.
 The repository contains an `.lfsconfig` file for LFS to work properly but if you encounter issues when pushing changes on your fork try using `git push --no-verify` or migrate to your own LFS server.

-If you want to open the Flax Engine in Visual Studio you might need to install the [Flax Engine Tools for Visual Studio](https://marketplace.visualstudio.com/items?itemName=Flax.FlaxVS) extension.
+If you want to open the Flax Engine in Visual Studio you might need to install the [Flax Engine Tools for Visual Studio](https://marketplace.visualstudio.com/items?itemName=Flax.FlaxVS) extension (Not needed for Version 1.6 and higher).

 ### Flax Docs